aridoza/foundational-java/Concurrency/concurrency1.md

 Thankfully, when we synchronize, our updates and accesses are guaranteed to occur atomically (in the same thread), so there's no surprise output like we saw in the initial version.

-Note that when using the `synchronized` method approach, if you have different instances of that class, it's entirely permissible for different threads to access those methods on **different** object instances.
+Note that, when using the `synchronized` method approach, if you have different instances of that class, it's entirely permissible for different threads to access those methods on **different** object instances.
 If you want to lock a method across **all** object instances of that class, then you can make the mutex static.
 There are a few variations, but in this course, we won't look further into those.

 ### Side Note: Being Atomic

 Atomic is a common word in computer science.
 It refers to a set of two or more events that all must either happen or not happen.
 A common example would be a credit card transaction: A user goes online, orders a book, and their credit card is denied, or their credit card is debited but the book is out of stock.

 Now you might ask, "Why not just check that the book is in stock and there's enough available credit before executing the transaction?"
 But when you think about it, that won't help.
-What happens if, just after you check, the last copy of the book gets sold, or the last dollar of credit gets used up?
+What happens if, just after you check, the last copy of the book gets sold or the last dollar of credit gets used up?
 For these cases, we need to ensure the events are **atomic** — they happen all or nothing.

 The two events — ordering the book and debiting the credit card — must occur atomically.
 You don't ever want a situation where the merchandise gets shipped but the credit card was rejected — or worse, the credit card was billed but the order was never shipped.
 Atomic transactions ensure that in a multi-step transaction such as this, either all of the steps of the transaction complete, or none of them do (i.e., they all "roll back").